 Figure 11 shows the evolution along trajectories of the pressure and the heating rates in both simulations.
-In both cases, the WCB ascent is largely moist-adiabatic so that the equivalent potential temperature is conserved to within 10-K for around 90% of the trajectories (not shown).
-When assessed purely on the behaviour of the median the simulations appear similar with most of the ascent taking place in the last 9 hours of integration.
+In both cases, the WCB ascent is largely moist-adiabatic, so that the equivalent potential temperature is conserved to within 10 K for around 90% of the trajectories (not shown).
+When assessed purely on the behaviour of the median, the simulations appear similar with most of the ascent taking place in the last 9 h of integration.
 However, inspection of the ascent of individual trajectories shows clear differences between the simulations, as is apparent in the 95th percentile.
-The trajectories which reach the highest levels appear to ascend more gradually and continuously in STDCON (Figure 11a) than in REDCON (Figure 11b).
-Furthermore, trajectories between the 25th and 75th percentiles reach higher altitudes in STD-CON (7100 < z < 9500 [m]) than in STDCON (6900 < z < 9100 [m]), consistent with the comparison of vertical sections (Figure 7a and 10a).
+The trajectories which reach the highest levels appear to ascend more gradually and continuously in STDCON (Figure 11(a)) than in REDCON (Figure 11(b)).
+Furthermore, trajectories between the 25th and 75th percentiles reach higher altitudes in STDCON (7100 < z < 9500 m) than in STDCON (6900 < z < 9100 m), consistent with the comparison of vertical sections (Figures 7(a) and 10(a)).

 This behaviour can be explained in terms of the heating rate along the trajectories.
-In STDCON the heating is considerable for some of the trajectories in the first half of the simulation, although many more trajectories are subject to somewhat stronger heating during the last 9 hours (Figure 11c).
-In contrast, the heating rates in REDCON (Figure 11d) remain low for almost all trajectories for the first 12 hours of the simulation, and the heating only becomes important after 1800 UTC 29 September.
-The decomposition by process confirms that the main contributors to the heating rate in STDCON are large-scale latent heating (Figure 11e) and parameterised convection (Figure 11g).
-By design only the large-scale latent heating is important in REDCON (Figure 11f): the contribution from convection remains below 1 K h-1 throughout this simulation (not shown).
-These results indicate that the convection parameterisation is acting as a regulating process for large-scale latent heating by gradually releasing the CAPE in the way described by (Done et al., 2006) for example.
+In STDCON the heating is considerable for some of the trajectories in the first half of the simulation, although many more trajectories are subject to somewhat stronger heating during the last 9 h (Figure 11(c)).
+In contrast, the heating rates in REDCON (Figure 11(d)) remain low for almost all trajectories for the first 12 h of the simulation, and the heating only becomes important after 1800 UTC on 29 September.
+The decomposition by process confirms that the main contributors to the heating rate in STDCON are large-scale latent heating (Figure 11(e)) and parametrized convection (Figure 11(g)).
+By design, only the largescale latent heating is important in REDCON (Figure 11(f)): the contribution from convection remains below 1 K h-1 throughout this simulation (not shown).
+These results indicate that the convection parametrization is acting as a regulating process for large-scale latent heating by gradually releasing the CAPE in the way described by Done et al. (2006), for example.
 A similar mechanism has also been hypothesized in the case of slantwise convection due to moist symmetric instability (Lindstrom and Nordeng, 1992; Gray et al., 2011).
-In that case, given that current numerical weather prediction models tend not to include a slantwise convective parameterisation, moist symmetric instability will be unrealistically released by the cloud microphysics parameterisation unless the resolution of the model is sufficient to explicitly resolve slantwise convection.
+In that case, given that current numerical weather prediction models tend not to include a slantwise convective parametrization, moist symmetric instability will be unrealistically released by the cloud microphysics parametrization unless the resolution of the model is sufficient to explicitly resolve slantwise convection.